Barrymoonshine/tic-tac-toe/README.md

 With 2 player mode, the users input their names which are then displayed above the game board until there is a winner or draw.

-Computer mode pits the human player battles against an unbeatable AI that has been created using the minimax algorithm.
+Computer mode pits the human player against an unbeatable AI that chooses the best possible next move using the minimax algorithm and recursion.

-This project was made as part of the [The Odin Project] (https://www.theodinproject.com/) full stack javascript curriculum.
+This project was made as part of the [The Odin Project](https://www.theodinproject.com/) full stack javascript curriculum.

 ## Key learning points